Citizenship, Study, Research, Information, and Action

 Training and Education

-• CEPIA conducts workshops with young women and men in public schools and other educational centers on topics relating to citizenship, youth and adolescents' rights, violence and sexual and reproductive health, and young people's perceptions of health services.
+• CEPIA conducts workshops with public high school students and teachers on topics relating to citizenship, youth and adolescents’ rights, gender-based violence, sexual and reproductive health, life skills, and health services.
+CEPIA’s training curriculum for adolescents and youth includes publications on puberty, leadership, life skills, and digital citizenship.

-• CEPIA develops educational TV and radio spots about sexual and reproductive rights, focusing on HIV/AIDS prevention among women.
-CEPIA also works with young people to produce YouTube videos on topics of interest to them, including sexual violence, youth pregnancy, reproductive health, and the Zika virus.
+• CEPIA works with young people to produce YouTube videos and campaigns on topics of interest to them, including gender power relations, sexual violence, youth pregnancy, reproductive health, toxic masculinity, digital security, and the Zika virus.

 Our Constitution, in the chapter on Family, abolished the figure of the man as head of the family.
 Until 1988, the man was the head of the family.
 That was an extraordinary improvement for women in terms of Family Law.
 We also have paternal leave, which ideologically was very important because the revolution is not only to put women on the street -- it’s bringing men to the home.